yext/search-core/README.md

 npm install @yext/answers-core
 ```

-Then, initialize the core library in your application.
+Next, import and initialize the core library in your application.

 ```js
 import { provideCore } from '@yext/answers-core';